Last updated June 19th, 2022.

 Overall, buying a condo in Bangkok exemplifies how too much choice can be a double-edged sword.
 In this city, you won’t ever be short on condo options, but you might feel overwhelmed at times with the number of options on the table.

-That’s why I created this guide to buying a condo in Bangkok.
+That’s why we created a full guide to buying a condo in Bangkok.
 In this guide, we’ll address:

 - Why buying a condo in Bangkok has become so popular;